KaanGure/OrleansTest/README.md

 * Timers
 * Grain to Grain communication
 <br />
-Using Azure and Azurite Emulator for Orleans Cluster storage and persistance, with Swagger frontend.
+Using Azure and Azurite Emulator for Orleans Cluster storage and persistence, with Swagger frontend.